liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/00-managing-liferay-with-liferay-connected-services-intro.markdown

-# Managing Liferay with Liferay Cloud Services [](id=managing-liferay-with-liferay-cloud-services)
+# Managing Liferay with Liferay Connected Services [](id=managing-liferay-with-liferay-connected-services)

-Liferay Cloud Services (LCS) is a set of tools and services that lets you manage and monitor your Liferay installations.
+Liferay Connected Services (LCS) is a set of tools and services that lets you manage and monitor your Liferay installations.
 While Liferay's patching tool lets you apply fix packs and other updates, the install process is still manual.
 LCS simplifies this process by automatically installing any fix packs that you *choose*.
 That last point is an important one--LCS won't install anything that you don't specifically choose for installation.
 You still have control over what gets applied to your Liferay installations.
 LCS just automates the process by